AndreiArba/slate/source/index.html.md

 }
 ```

-This endpoint is used to log hours.
+This endpoint is used to log hours and evaluate job type/client/colleagues.

 ### HTTP Request